qlintenFX/KeyedColors/README.md

 ## Requirements

 - Windows 10 or later
-- .NET 6.0 Runtime or later
+- .NET 8.0 Desktop Runtime or later

 ## Building from Source